ExcpOccured/CRUDBuilder/README.md

     .\build.sh --target Pack --Configuration Release

+## Contribute

+Fork the repository, create a new branch, commit the issue/proposal and open pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details